equinor/ecalc/docs/docs/about/references/keywords_tree/INSTALLATIONS/index.md

 [INSTALLATIONS](/about/references/keywords_tree/INSTALLATIONS/index.md)

 ## Description
-`INSTALLATIONS` is one of five top level keywords in eCalc™, defining one of five main sections.
+`INSTALLATIONS` is one of six top level section keywords in eCalc™.

 In `INSTALLATIONS` the system of energy consumers is described.
 Installations, in this setting, are typically the different platforms and production units for a field, group of fields, or area.
 Mobile units (such as drilling rigs) are also modelled as an installation.